caraneilwarner/pantheon/README.md

 * **asexual reproduction**: _the process that occurs when a new `God` is initialized using just strings._

+# How To Use This Code

+TODO (estimated post date September 24, 2017).

 # Models

 **Attributes of a `God`**